Computing eigenvalues#

 Inverse Iteration#

-The principle idea of inverse iteration is to transform the spectrum of the matrix \(A\) to accelerate the convergence to eigenvalues.
+The principal idea of inverse iteration is to transform the spectrum of the matrix \(A\) to accelerate the convergence to eigenvalues.

 Let \(A x=\lambda x\) and \(\sigma \in \mathbb{C}\) not be an eigenvalue.
 Then we have \((A-\sigma I)^{-1}x=(\lambda-\sigma)^{-1}x\).
 The largest eigenvalue of \((A-\sigma I)^{-1}\) is the one that is closest to \(\sigma\), and we can expect that the power method to \((A-\sigma I)^{-1}\) in place of \(A\) will converge fast to the eigenvalue close to \(\sigma\).